Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Evaluation

-\textbf{Auto-Tuning.} We then investigate the efficiency of \Name auto-tuner.
-We exhaustively evaluate a predefined search space (including white and yellow regions in Fig.~\ref{fig:polygon}) with 91 configurations composed of various batch sizes and activation checkpointing ratios for OPT on 8 V100 GPUs.
-As shown in Fig.~\ref{fig:autotune}, the optimal configuration only checkpoints 50\% of the layers with the maximum batch size below the memory threshold.
-With the search space that has already pruned many inefficient configurations, as well as the coordinate descent algorithm deployed by the \Name auto-tuner, only 17 configurations (19\% of the total candidates) are explored to obtain the optimal one with the best throughput.
+To showcase the effectiveness of \Name auto-tuner within a large search space, we assess the performance of an OPT-350M~\cite{zhang2022opt} model using 8 V100 GPUs.
+We define a search space (including white and yellow regions in Fig.~\ref{fig:polygon}) with 91 configurations composed of various batch sizes and activation checkpointing ratios.
+As shown in Fig.~\ref{fig:autotune}, the optimal configuration only checkpoints 50\% of the layers with the batch size below the memory threshold, and attains over 30\% improved performance compared to the poorest configuration within the search space.
+With the search space that has already pruned many inefficient configurations, and the coordinate descent algorithm deployed by the \Name auto-tuner, only 17 configurations (19\% of the total candidates) are explored to identify the optimal configuration with the highest throughput.
+The entire search process is completed in 20 minutes, as opposed to the 139 minutes an exhaustive search would require, reducing 86\% of the search time.